codev0/inft-3212-24-1-demo-project/README.md

 `env POSTGRES_PASSWORD="postgres"` this command adds envoirment variable then available in docker compose.

+`APP_DSN` contains connection string to the dockerezed postgres.

+❗IMPORTANT: Host value in DSN must have name of service from docker-compose.
+In our case hostname is `db`.

+Also, port have to be right side value after semicolon, it's a port of service available in docker isolated network, the left port for access from outside (host OS).
+In our case:
+`"5433:5432"` port `5432` for docker isolated network.

+Overall, your DSN for docker should be like this:
+`postgres://postgres:postgres@db:5432/example?sslmode=disable`.

 `--build` flag force docker compose to rebuild app.
 For example, if you have changed source code, you need this flag.

 #### Add write menus permission to user example SQL